• Skip to main content

 2. Cook over high heat until it reaches a rolling boil for about 5 minutes.

-3. Reduce heat to medium-low and simmer the black eyed peas 60-90 minutes, or until beans are softened to your liking. (optional) Near the end of the cooking cycle, you can add kale or spinach to this recipe.
+3. Reduce the heat to medium-low and simmer the black-eyed peas 60-90 minutes, or until beans are softened to your liking. (optional) Near the end of the cooking cycle, you can add leftover ham or turkey, and kale or spinach to this recipe.

 creamy black eyed peas in cast iron dutch oven